 Bootleg Gap – $84.50

 Technically the “local muni” but feels like anything but.
 Designed by Les Furber, the layout at Bootleg is a tale of two nines.
-The opening nine is walkable and starts out very open, before transitioning into the forested back-nine which features a more dramatic, mountain-golf experience.
-Bootleg is a common favorite among regular visitors to the area and also features a “Rec 9” course which is great for beginners, kids, or people who only have time to squeeze in a quick nine.
+The opening nine is walkable and starts out very open before transitioning into the forested back-nine, which features a more dramatic, mountain-golf experience.
+Bootleg is a common favourite among regular visitors to the area and also features a “Rec 9” course, which is excellent for beginners, kids, or people who only have time to squeeze in a quick nine.

 St. Eugene Golf Resort and Casino – $95

-Another Les Furber design, St. Eugene is a diverse layout that starts and ends on the open valley floor, and takes you on a ride through the forest, over undulating terrain, and alongside the St. Mary’s river through the middle portion of the round.
-Add in two restaurants, a great patio, a resort, and casino, St. Eugene is a great addition to a bigger itinerary, or can serve as a one-stop-shop for a quick weekend getaway.
+Another Les Furber design, St. Eugene, is a diverse layout that starts and ends on the open valley floor.
+It takes you on a ride through the forest, over undulating terrain, and alongside the St. Mary’s river through the middle portion of the round.
+Add in two restaurants, a great patio, a resort, and casino, St. Eugene is an excellent addition to a bigger itinerary, or can serve as a one-stop-shop for a quick weekend getaway.